Bandwidth/csharp-bandwidth-examples/ChaosConference/README.md

 Open in browser Azure website dashboard and switch to tab "Configure".

-Fill app settings like in picture bellow.
-Fill setting `DOMAIN` by azure web site domain.
+Fill app settings like on the picture.
+Fill setting `DOMAIN` with azure web site domain.

 ![](/images/chaos-conference-config.png)